Austin

 Climate Mitigation Goal

-The ACCP established a citywide 2050 net zero greenhouse gas emissions goal including interim targets of a 49% reduction by 2030 and a 70% reduction by 2040.
-The plan uses a 2010 emissions baseline and allows for up to 10% carbon offsets for all targets.
-ACEEE projects the city will achieve its near-term community-wide GHG emissions reduction goal.
+The Climate Equity Plan established a citywide 2050 net zero greenhouse gas emissions goal including an interim target of a 75% reduction by 2030, using a 2019 baseline.
+ACEEE projects the city will not achieve its near-term community-wide GHG emissions reduction goal.

 Renewable Energy Goal